thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     USE AT YOUR OWN RISK!
 This tool uses private API calls which could change on any version update and break the tool.

-    ThoughtSpot provides the ability to extract object metadata (tables, worksheets, liveboards, etc.)  in ThoughtSpot Modeling Language (TML) format, which is a text format based on YAML.
+    ThoughtSpot provides the ability to export object metadata (tables, worksheets, liveboards, etc.)  in ThoughtSpot Modeling Language (TML) format, which is a text format based on YAML.
 These files can then be modified and imported into another (or the same) instance to either